ridhimrastogi/Alfred/REPORT.md

  notify everyone that they must have received a link via email
  - Make sure the team members have edit permissions
  - Give comment permission to the scrum master
- - Once all the team members have finished posting their moms, repeat steps 1-3 again.
+ - Once all the team members have finished posting their MoMs, repeat steps 1-3 again.
  - Search and open the file
  - Export the document as a Doc file
  - Go back to Mattermost and upload this file on the team channel